 Are you interested in politics and looking for a way to get involved in your community?

-Senator Julian Cyr is looking for motivated, passionate and energetic individuals to serve as Summer Fellows on his re-election campaign for the Massachussetts State Senate.
+Senator Julian Cyr is looking for motivated, passionate and energetic individuals to serve as Summer Fellows on his re-election campaign for the Massachusetts State Senate.

 Fellows will get hands-on campaign experience in an exciting and competitive race supporting the field team in grassroots organizing, outreach, and voter contact.
 Fellows will report to the campaign’s Field Organizers to work on volunteer recruitment, digital outreach, mobilizing communities, and managing campaign data.